CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/WorkflowFiles.rst

     * `CCache.cmake`: Use ccache if available, which is a tool for caching compilation results
     * `CompilerWarnings.cmake`: Enable a lot of useful compiler warnings based on platform (Windows or Unix)
     * `ExportCompileCommands.cmake`: Generate a file called `compile_command.json` which are the commands used to compile the program.
 This is used by some language servers to provide autocompletion and code navigation capabilities.
+We only enable this to be on when we build everything, so that it contains our full compilation database.
     * `Options.cmake`: Contains general compilation options.
 These include working with Shared Libraries and using Interprocedural Optimisation
     * `PreventBuildingInCmakeDirectory.cmake`: As the name says, this will halt cmake if it realises that it is running within a folder which contains a `CMakeLists.txt`.
 This makes sure that the developers do not make a mistake when running cmake, since it produces a lot of files.
 Thus, it makes sure that we are running within some sort of build directory.
     * `StaticAnalyzers.cmake`: Runs the static analysers which are *clang-format* and *clang-tidy*.
 Does not actually run *cmake-format*, it only shows the user the diff between the files, to prevent any unwanted changes.
 It also runs a python script which makes sure that there are header guards in the CPP header files.